WorkOne Centers Open

 - Review the Indiana UI Claimant Handbook-Reemployment Services section

-Attend telephone appointment with RESEA coordinator.
+Attend orientation and one-on-one appointment with RESEA coordinator.

 - Learn about resources and services available through WorkOne Northeast